kyma-project/istio/docs/contributor/01-00-installation.md

   componentNameMapping: urlPath
   type: ociRegistry
 ```
->**NOTE:** Because Pods inside the k3d cluster use the docker-internal port of the registry, it tries to resolve the registry against port 5000 instead of 5001.
-K3d has registry aliases but module-manager is not part of k3d and thus does not know how to properly alias `registry.localhost:5001`
+>**NOTE:** Because Pods inside the k3d cluster use the docker-internal port of the registry, it tries to resolve the registry against port 5000 instead of 5001. k3d has registry aliases but module-manager is not part of k3d and thus does not know how to properly alias `registry.localhost:5001`

->**NOTE** Apply `"operator.kyma-project.io/use-local-template": "true"` to make sure that Lifecycle Manager will use the registry URL present in the ModuleTemplate.
+>**NOTE** Apply `"operator.kyma-project.io/use-local-template": "true"` to make sure that Lifecycle Manager uses the registry URL present in the ModuleTemplate.

-## Install modular Kyma on the k3d cluster
+### Use Lifecycle Manager to install Istio in modular Kyma on k3d

 1. Install the latest version `lifecycle-manager`.